 Section 5.140.220 outlines specific information to be included in the BID Annual Report: ...the report may propose changes, including, but not limited to, the boundaries of the parking and business improvement area or any benefit zones within the area, the basis and method of levying the assessments, and any changes in the classification of businesses, if a classification is used.
-The BID Annual Report advises the BOS on the state of the BID and the proposed Annual Marketing Plan and Budget for the coming fiscal year.
+The BID Annual Report advises the BOS on the state of the BID and the proposed annual marketing plan and budget for the coming fiscal year.
 State Law requires that this report be prepared and adopted by the BOS annually in order for the BID to be renewed.
 Once adopted by the BOS, it dictates how BID funds and the County match are to be spent and provides a road map for implementation by the designated Contractor.
 As a public document, it helps to ensure transparency by communicating to stakeholders how BID and County funds are being invested and how impacts on visitor spending are being evaluated.

-As modified on June 18, 2015, Section 5.140.245 now requires that: The Board of Supervisors shall designate a Contractor that shall be responsible for the administration of the Business Improvement District (BID) including hiring and oversight of the individual or entity charged with implementation of the Annual Marketing Plan that is annually approved
+Prior to seating of the MCTC Board of Directors in January 2016, the County was required to contract with MCLA for oversight of the BID assessments and with MCPA to oversee the County match.
+As modified on June 18, 2015, Section 5.140.245 now requires that: The Board of Supervisors shall designate a Contractor that shall be responsible for the administration of the Business Improvement District (BID) including hiring and oversight of the individual or entity charged with implementation of the Annual Marketing Plan that is

-3 The record of County TOT receipts appears in Appendix I.
+&lt;sup>3 The record of County TOT receipts appears in Appendix I.

-4 Source: County of Mendocino Board of Supervisors Minutes of May 9, 2006.
+&lt;sup>4 Source: County of Mendocino Board of Supervisors Minutes of May 9, 2006.

-5 The BID Advisory Board and the BID Annual Report are described in detail in Section 5.140.210 and Section 5.140.220 of the Mendocino County Code attached to this report as Appendix II.
+&lt;sup>5 The BID Advisory Board and the BID Annual Report are described in detail in Section 5.140.210 and Section 5.140.220 of the Mendocino County Code attached to this report as Appendix II.